Customizing Requests¶

 payload = {**flight, "engine_uid": "01P10IA019"} # override the assumed engine UID

-r = requests.post(f"{URL}/v0/trajectory/cocip", json=payload, headers=headers)
+r = requests.post(f"{URL}/v0/trajectory/cocip", json=payload, headers=HEADERS)

 print(f"HTTP Response Code: {r.status_code} {r.reason}")